-Power Transformer – Key Factors to Keep in Mind While Choosing It
+Power Transformer – 8 Key Factors to Keep in Mind While Choosing

 Making a purchase decision for power transformer can be tricky.
 You may rely on the claims of the dealer or take your own informed stand.
 However, to consciously choose the optimal configuration, you need to have some basic understanding of transformer concepts.
 This helps you grab the best bargain from electrical transformer manufacturer of your choice.

-This post talks about key factors that matter when choosing the best power transformer.
+This post highlights cheif 8 key factors that matter when choosing the best power transformer.

 1) Number of Phases

-Single or three phase; the type of transformer you need would be dictated by equipment type for which it is purported.
+Single or Three phase; the type of transformer you need would be dictated by equipment type for which it is purported.
 Usually, single phase transformers are used for small-sized equipment used in households.
 ‘Three Phase’ caters to large industries where the load is higher.
-Power transformer manufacturer mentions the phase and type of equipment with which the transformer is compatible on its brochure.
+Power transformer manufacturer mentions the phase and type of equipment with which the transformer is compatible with its brochure.

 2) Voltage Consideration